-Calculating your monthly interest earned starts with knowing the basic equations for calculating interest:
+Calculating your monthly interest earned starts with knowing the basic equations for calculating simple versus compound interest:

-You may recognize the equation from high school algebra—remember when your teacher said you’d use it in real life some day?
+You may recognize these equations from high school algebra—remember when your teacher said you’d use it in real life some day?
 Well, today’s the day!

-While it looks daunting, the equation uses variables that can easily be decoded.
-The variables are:
+While it looks daunting, these equations use variables that can easily be decoded.
+Here’s what each variable represents:

 - P: your principal deposit, or the original balance of your account

-- r: the interest rate of your account in decimal format
+- R: the yearly interest rate of your account in decimal format (APY)

-- n: the number of times your bank compounds interest in a year
+- N: the number of times your bank compounds interest in a year (12 times)